djscythe/samskeo.ch/content/portfolio/ship/index.md

-the HTML-specific logic was contained within this function, but that lead to separation-of-concerns issues; therefore, the parameter `f` was added, into which the function concerned with processing HTML (here called `process`) can be passed.
-This is very idiomatic in a functional programming style, and can be considered a variation on the dependency injection design pattern.
+the HTML-specific logic was contained within this function, but that lead to separation-of-concerns issues; therefore, the parameter `f` was added, into which the function concerned with processing HTML (here called `process`) can be passed. this is very idiomatic in a functional programming style, and can be considered a variation on the dependency injection design pattern.

 however, this lead to an interesting lifetime issues, because `process`'s